What is the Person-Centred Approach?

 Person-centred counselling aims to create exactly that.

-Carl Rogers believed that emotional growth happens naturally when three relational conditions are present.
+Carl Rogers believed that emotional growth happens naturally when three core conditions are present.

 Empathy